KEY INFORMATION SECURITY STRATEGIES

 Don't miss this innovative one-week school that's designed by, and especially for, information security officers in the financial industry.
 This state-of-the-art program will broaden your understanding of the business of banking including key drivers of bank profitability, along with an in-depth, interactive and hands-on study of the latest IT security techniques and strategies.

-The school uses a mix of lecture, small group discussions, and interactive computer labs.
+The school uses a mix of lectures, small group discussions, and interactive computer labs.
 The hands-on, computer-based simulation labs will allow you to explore penetration and vulnerability testing, security attacks, early detection of data breaches and more.
 You'll spend the week diving deep with IT security experts and knowledgeable colleagues who will become a network to call upon for years to come.
 Apply today to take advantage of this opportunity to learn from experts in the banking industry about today's key issues in information assurance.

 WHO SHOULD ATTEND